trigger-corp/Forge-Documentation/source/config.rst

 *Optional*.

-Images to be displayed during launch as required on iOS, for further details see the `Apple documentation <http://developer.apple.com/library/ios/#documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/App-RelatedResources/App-RelatedResources.html#//apple_ref/doc/uid/TP40007072-CH6-SW12>`_:
+Images to be displayed during launch as required on iOS, for further details see the `Apple documentation <http://developer.apple.com/library/ios/#documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/App-RelatedResources/App-RelatedResources.html#//apple_ref/doc/uid/TP40007072-CH6-SW12>`_.

+On Android the image will be displayed centered on a black background while the first page is loading, as Android device sizes vary a pixel perfect loading image cannot be used.

-All 4 images must be defined if this section is included
+All 4 iOS images must be defined for any to be included in iOS builds.
+Both Android images must be defined for Android builds.

 Properties and image sizes are: